 All children learn in different ways, at different times, and through different experiences.

 All children deserve a safe, nurturing environment where respect and compassion are shown to each child.

 All children are unique, special and talented in their own way.

 All children learn by example; we have opportunities to be positive role models who influence their development.

 We believe character education teaches lifelong values.

-Teacher and parents should become partners in education through open communication.
+Teachers, administrators, support staff, and parents are partners in education through open communication.